james-jasvin/dotfiles/README.md

 - Installs plugins for it like fzf-tab, zsh-autosuggestions
 - Installs the FiraCode Nerd Font
 - Installs Starship with a custom configuration that is stored at starship/starship.toml
+- Installs the kubectx and kubens plugins for kubectl

 # Credits
 - Nick Janetakis @ https://www.youtube.com/watch?v=eKkFbvanlP8